-Outside of appliances, the sink is the focal point of a kitchen.
-This will likely play a larger role than you’d think in your kitchen remodel.
+Outside of appliances, the kitchen sink is the main focal point in your kitchen and will likely play a larger role than you’d think in your remodel.
 Sinks come in an assortment of sizes, shapes, styles, and even materials.
 There are lots of choices out there, so you should be able to easily locate something that matches your countertops and your decorating style.

-To help you consider what may work best for you, here are some of the most popular styles of sinks right now.
+To help you consider which sink may work best for you, here are some of the most popular styles right now.

 - Undermount Sink: This style can only be used with solid countertops and makes an excellent selection to companion with granite or marble.
 An under-mount sink is installed below the countertop for a flush and seamless look.